Practice Information | Clare Abbey

 Social Welfare Certs

 Patients requiring a social welfare certificate must see a GP and/or provide correspondence from another doctor (e.g. discharge letter from hospital) to qualify for the first Social Welfare certificate.
 You will be requested to provide your PPS number and exact dates for which the Social Welfare certificate is requested.
-Patients must be absent from work for six or more days before receiving a Social Welfare cert.
+Patients must be absent from work for three or more days before receiving a Social Welfare cert.
 The first cert (brown coloured cert) covers a period up to one week’s absence from work.
-Patients absent from work for more than one week you will receive a weekly (yellow coloured) cert.
-When the patient is fit to return to work they will receive a final Social Welfare cert after seeing their GP.
-There isn’t any fee charged for the provision of Social Welfare Certs.